mirage/mirage-www/tmpl/blog/mirage-entropy.md

 between boots.
 We use this value to kickstart the PRNG, giving it quick divergence, and ensuring that the state is unpredictable from the very start.

-While some of our techniques (in particular bootstrapping) need a little more exposure before we place our full confidence in them -- and users should probably avoid generating long-term private keys in unikernels running on bare Xen just yet -- the combination of boostrapping, continuous reseeding, and robust accumulation gives us a comprehensive solution to generating randomness in a unikernel environment.

 [randomness-exposed]: http://www.cs.berkeley.edu/~cthompson/papers/vmm-entropy-report-2011.pdf
 [not-so-random]: http://www.ieee-security.org/TC/SP2014/papers/Not-So-RandomNumbersinVirtualizedLinuxandtheWhirlwindRNG.pdf
 [xentropyd]: https://github.com/mirage/xentropyd
 [eat-your-entropy]: https://eprint.iacr.org/2014/167
 [dual-ec-drgb]: https://en.wikipedia.org/wiki/Dual_EC_DRBG
 [bootstrap-code]: https://github.com/mirage/mirage-entropy/blob/863b48d4e33b43ca31c49c2e8caef4e367fab7b2/lib/entropy_xen.ml#L79

+## Parting words

+While some of our techniques (in particular bootstrapping on ARM) need a little more exposure before we place our full confidence in them -- and users should probably avoid generating long-term private keys in unikernels running on bare Xen just yet -- the combination of boostrapping, continuous reseeding, and robust accumulation gives us a hopefully comprehensive solution to generating randomness in a unikernel environment.

+We intend to re-evaluate the effectiveness of this design after getting some experience with how it works in the wild.
+To this end, we particularly appreciate the community feedback.